ESZlab/SmithHunter/README.md

 ### Example 1

 We have already run module A and this produced a list of presumptive smithRNAs.
 We wish to experiment with automatic filtering for end conservation, or to have a first indication (to be corroborated by observation of `Plot.html` from module A) of which smithRNAs appear to have a tighter end.
-We do not want to actually edit the `presumptive_smithRNAs.fa` file, that will be input for module B, but just see the results.
+We do not want to actually edit the `/7_organismID_smithRNAs/presumptive_smithRNAs.fa` file, that will be input for module B, but just see the results.
 In the current analysis we are using ‘RUDI’ as organism_ID and `~/myWorkingDirectory` as working directory.

 Files are organized as follows: